radmuffin/260/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All user input display in realtime.
 If other stories are edited/joined, an alternate message is displayed.
 I'm really proud that this is working lol.
 Way cool!

+## React deliverable

+For this deliverable I converted the application over to use react.

+- **Bundled and transpiled** - done!
+-  **Components** - Login, write page, archive, and story cards are all components
+-  **Router** - Routing between login and writing and archive components.
+-  **Hooks** - `UseState` and `UseEffect` to facilitate changing states, and loading fetch requests.